Welcome to the final TiMS newsletter of 2016.

 There was a programme on the second day specifically aimed at AHPs.
-Copies of the presentation slides can be viewed here.
+Copies of the presentation slides can be viewed on SlideShare.

 Our last TiMS meeting of 2016 was held at the MS Trust Conference.
 The meeting was attended by members of the working group together with a number of AHPs who were at conference, for an 8am start we had a very good turnout!